learning-zone/python-basics/README.md

 ## Q. How many arguments can the range() function take?

 Ans.
 The range() function in Python can take up to 3 arguments.
-Let's see this one by one.
+Let\'s see this one by one.

 a.
 One argument